CigarsSmoker/Clone/Raw-settings.md

 The `Content-Security-Policy-Report-Only` is currently injected by uMatrix to detect the use of web workers on a site, when web workers are not forbidden.

 The main purpose of this setting is to serve as a workaround for [issue #912](https://github.com/gorhill/uMatrix/issues/912).
-This setting may go away whenever to root issue is resolved in Chromium.
+This setting may go away whenever the [root issue](https://bugs.chromium.org/p/chromium/issues/detail?id=801237) is resolved in Chromium.

 ***